Family Resource Center

 • Provide equal opportunity for intervention during and after the school day

-• Provide staff development as necessary to schools and community members to raise awareness of homeless and foster situations
+• Provide staff development to schools and community members to raise awareness of homeless

-• Seek and provide additional resources to needy families
+• Seek and provide additional resources to families in need

 • Provide a district liaison as an advocate to the homeless and foster